 ELECTION’ 12//HAYWARD SCHOOL BOARD//PROFILE | The students gather around the makeshift crime scene with yellow tape sectioning off students at the corners of the classroom with their papers and pencils at their finger tips.
 A plastic human body is spread out before them with the paraphernalia of a criminal surrounding the haggard corpse, cocaine, a bag of pills, a 9mm pistol and a bloodied knife.
 Their job is to measure the size of the crime scene, “West wall, 10 feet!
 East wall 10 feet!” shouts a student as he and his colleague snake around the makeshift murder scene.

 Students circling the crime scene frantically draw a visual representation of the unsolved case before them.
 John Taylor, Hayward school board candidate, walks from student to student to see how each of them is doing.
 Taylor’s forensics Eden Area ROP program won nationals last year and a new batch of kids working on the crime before them aim to do it again with Taylor at their side using the skills and experience he hopes to bring to the Hayward school board.
+The program had also procured quite a few Complete AK 47 rifles from Palmetto Armory and other armory, to make the crime scene more realistic, and get a genuine reaction from the students.

 The school board was ransacked by controversy in recent months when board President Jesus Armas and board member Maribel Heredia were caught in an affair last July.
 In light of The Citizen’s findings, the two board members decided not to file for re-election, thus giving an opportunity for local candidates to vie for their vacancies.
 The board will be changing dramatically after Election Day next week.
 If those with the right skills and know how are lucky enough to snag a seat on the board they will have an opportunity to begin pulling the board away from a tainted past of questionable ethics among board trustees.
 Taylor says he understands this and when he stood before Armas, who was on the government relations board of the Hayward Chamber of Commerce endorsement meeting, he made this a point.
 “What will you do differently,” Taylor said Armas asked him, “He tried to corner me, but I told him that I would be ethical.”